SAP/open-ux-odata/docs/mock-data-generator-provider.md

    `AbortController` when at least one resource is eligible.
 4. Starts the configured monotonic deadline and calls `generate` at most once for the whole service epoch.
-5. Validates and stages the result while the same deadline remains active.
+5. Validates and defensively copies the complete result while the same deadline remains active.
-6. Checks the deadline again and publishes one complete service snapshot only after initialization completes.
+6. Calls that epoch provider's `dispose()` exactly once, containing synchronous exceptions and applying a five-second deadline to asynchronous cleanup, whether generation succeeded or failed.
-7. Calls that epoch provider's `dispose()` exactly once, containing synchronous exceptions and applying a five-second deadline to asynchronous cleanup, whether generation succeeded or failed.
+7. Stages the complete service snapshot, checks the original deadline again, and publishes atomically only after initialization completes.
+Provider cleanup does not reset or extend the publication deadline.

 A single serialized reload coordinator owns file-watch reload, `POST /$metadata/reload`, and capture-and-simulate metadata arrival.
 It